 Keywords: GHG emissions, temperature target, carbon markets, emission abatement, stochastic radiative forcing;

-Abstract: We study the problem of optimal climate risk mitigation with short-term emission reduction targets and long-run temperature stabilization goals in the presence of firms generating greenhouse gases with different temporal persistency and warming potential.
-We investigate how the pervasive notion of carbon equivalence may undermine climate risk mitigation efforts when carbon markets can be used to trade short-lived gasses against long-lived ones.
-The findings are used to demonstrate the vulnerability of certain emission metrics and carbon accounting standards to greenwashing and to support the reporting of emissions in disaggregated form and native units of measure.
+Abstract: We study optimal climate risk mitigation with short-term emissions-reduction targets and long-run temperature stabilization goals in the presence of firms that generate greenhouse gases with different atmospheric persistence and warming potential.
+We investigate how the pervasive notion of carbon equivalence may undermine climate risk mitigation when carbon markets allow short-lived gases to be traded against long-lived ones.
+Our findings demonstrate the vulnerability of certain emissions metrics and carbon-accounting standards to greenwashing, and support reporting emissions in disaggregated form and in gas-specific mass units.

 Keywords: Stochastic regressors; persistency; sign test; point-optimal test; nonlinear model; heteroskedasticity; exact inference; distribution-free; split-sample; adaptive method; projection technique; numerical optimization.